The National Redress Scheme (the NRS) has passed through federal parliament and will start taking applications on 1 July 2018.

 This has been a hot topic since the Royal Commission ended in December 2017; all the States and Territories of Australia have agreed to take part.
 All the biggest churches and charities have signed up too.
 The politicians have rushed through the new laws to make sure the Scheme starts as promised on 1 July.

-But is the National Redress Scheme right for all survivors of institutional child sex abuse?
+Is the National Redress Scheme right for all survivors of institutional child sex abuse?

 Peter Kelso is an expert in abuse compensation and knows all the pitfalls to watch out for.